riipon1/rock-paper-scissors/README.md

 ## How to fork repo
 * Sign in to GitHub.
 Find the repository project and click fork in the top right corner below the settings tab.
 ## Validator Testing
+- W3C validator was used to validate Index.html
+- W3C Jigsaw validator was used for CSS
 ### Lighthouse

 ## Solved Bugs